hpanno/FDOP2013/IgnitionPlan.md

 #####Creating the Graphics

 A Pivot Graphic is created and used in the same way that a Pivot Table is.

+- Activate the graph by clicking anywhere inside the graph.
+You will see the Pivot Table Field List.
+When doing tis for the first time it may open up in a separate window - you can dock this dialog box on either side of excel.
+This field box consists of 5 sections.
+'Cause' and 'Year' should be listed in the 'Axis Fields'.
+'Count of Cause' should be listed ien the Sum Values field.
+- You can filter out and customize to a more detailed degree by selecting the filter icon next to each participating fields in the main 'Choose fields to add to repot:' dialog.